Climbing NLO and NNLO Summits of Weak Decays: 1988-2023: Rare K and B Decays

+As the experimental result turned out to be in the ballpark of SM expectations this motivated my three PhD students Bobeth, Gorbahn and Stamou to complete the two-loop {electroweak} corrections to this decay for an arbitrary top-quark mass \cite{Bobeth:2013tba} bringing the remaining uncertainties from such contributions below $1\%$.
+A nice summary of the status of uncertainties in $B_s\to\mu^+\mu^-$ as of 2014 when also NNLO QCD corrections have been computed \cite{Bobeth:2014tza,Steinhauser:2014hwa} can be found in these papers.
+Since then the main progress on this decay was the inclusion of QED corrections \cite{Beneke:2017vpq,Beneke:2019slt} and the elimination of the $\vts^2$ dependence with the help of $\Delta M_s$ \cite{Buras:2003td,Bobeth:2021cxm} so that presently the SM branching ratio for this decay, as already stated above, reads \cite{Buras:2022wpw} \be \overline{\mathcal{B}}(B_s\to\mu^+\mu^-)=(3.78^{+ 0.15}_{-0.10})\cdot 10^{-9}\,. \ee

+In this context an important contribution to the evaluation of the decay rate of $B_s\to\mu^+\mu^-$ has been made by Robert Fleischer (another member of the MNLC) and his collaborators by pointing out, already in the spring of 2012, the relevance of $\Delta \Gamma_s$ in the process of the comparison of the theory with experiment \cite{deBruyn:2012wk,Fleischer:2012fy}.
+Our joined publication that included also the insights from \cite{Buras:2012ru} appeared in \cite{Buras:2013uqa}, few months before the first experimental result was announced.

-Finally, I would like to note that the NLO and the NNLO summits discussed in this section similarly to the $\Delta F=2$ summits within the SM have only been reached by the members of the MNLC.
-However, in Sections 6 and 8 we will discuss summits which have also been conquered by other groups in particular those led by Christoph Greub.
+Finally, I would like to note that the NLO and the NNLO summits discussed in this section similarly to the $\Delta F=2$ summits within the SM have been fully dominated by the members of the MNLC.
+However, in Sections 6 and 8 we will discuss summits which have also been conquered by other groups in particular those led by Christoph Greub and Mikolaj Misiak.

 \boldmath